European-XFEL/Karabo/doc/library/interfaces.rst

 * Access Mode: reconfigurable (expert)
 * Allowed State: Off, Stopped, Idle

-**Epsilon**

-The epsilon determines the difference in change (in physical units) until a new physical value is posted from the hardware, i.e. updates the value of *currentPosition*.

-* Key: epsilon
-* Type: float
-* Access Mode: reconfigurable (expert)

-**Push Interval**

-The push interval determines a regular interval (in ms) in which the current position is updated.
-A value of 0 disables any update.

-* Key: pushInterval
-* Type: int32
-* Access Mode: reconfigurable (expert)

 **Backlash**

 If this attribute is defined to something different than 0, the motor